 IAEA technical cooperation projects help Member States to improve crops.
 They also help to support soil conservation and optimize fertilizer usage.

 The IAEA is working with numerous soil research organizations through the technical cooperation programme.
-Click here for a list of organizations in Africa, Asia and the Pacific, Europe and Latin America.
+Click here for a list of organizations in Africa, Asia and the Pacific and Latin America.

 Highlighted is a case study about the importance of soil science for informing sustainable land and water management practices in Tajikistan.
 In cooperation with the UN University (Environment and Human Security) and the WOCAT, two IAEA’s technical cooperation projects assessed the quantity and reasons for soil erosion, contributing to the Sustainable Land Management in the Pamir Alai Mountains, the PALM project.
 Inappropriate agricultural practices were identified and sustainable land use plans and a soil map of Tajikistan developed.